Skip to main content

 • An “A” after the course number indicates that the seminar will be taught in the fall; a “B” indicates spring.
 The Writing Seminar can be taken in either semester.

-• These courses are open only to members of the first-year class as assigned by the Director of College Writing.
+• Writing seminars are open only to members of the first-year class as assigned by the Director of College Writing.

 • Writing Seminars